Participles - Egyptian Arabic Resource | الموارد العربية المصرية: Intermediate ...

 I was sick today and missed school, so Im trying to do my Spanish homework on past participles but Im completely lost.
 I get that you add -ado for -ar verbs and -ido for -ir verbs, but I dont get how/when to use them.
 Could you please try to explain them to me, and maybe give some examples?
 Thanks so much.

-"Yo he visitado España" (I have visited Spain) or "María no ha estudiado la lección" (Maria hasn't studied the lesson) or "Mis amigos han bebido el jugo" (My friends have drinked the juice).
+Answer: They can be used as adjectives, as in "Estoy cansado", "Ellas están preocupadas", or they can be combined with the verb HABER to form compound tenses such as the PRESENT PERFECT (with the present of HABER: he-has-ha-hemos-habéis-han), for example: "Yo he visitado España" (I have visited Spain) or "María no ha estudiado la lección" (Maria hasn't studied the lesson) or "Mis amigos han bebido el jugo" (My friends have drinked the juice).

 Category: Languages